BiostatOmics/Coxmos/cran-comments.md

 - Description of 'Dynamic' Functions updated to include all values for 'EVAL_METHOD'.
 - Function 'boxplot.performance' updated to split different type of evaluators.
 - New function 'checkX.colnames' and 'checkX.colnames.mb' added in all methods.
+- Parameter 'EVAL_METHOD' updated in all functions that contains this parameter.
+- Function 'plot_evaluation' fixed to manage missin values for some times.
+- Function 'deleteZeroOrNearZeroVariance' updated to return percentage of unique values.
+- Function 'deleteZeroOrNearZeroVariance.mb' updated to return percentage of unique values per block.
+- Function 'deleteNearZeroCoefficientOfVariation.mb' fixed to return the deleted variables.
+- Updated MIN_COMP_TO_CHECK value in all methods.

 # CRAN Submission Comments (2024-03-20 & 2024-03-22)
 This resubmission incorporates the following adjustments: